lukassojak/Smart-Irrigation-System/docs/overview/FEATURES_AND_CONFIG.md

 - This model allows for a nuanced and responsive irrigation strategy that adapts to real-time environmental conditions, ensuring optimal water usage.

-> The weather-based irrigation logic is modular and can be extended in future versions to include additional parameters.

 > The current weather model can be replaced in future releases with more advanced models, including machine learning-based predictions and self-correcting algorithms if feedback data (e.g., soil moisture sensors) is integrated.